zimmermanc/evident-automation/autoremediate/aws/README.md

 ![Auto-Remediation Flow](../../autoremediate/images/remediate-flow.jpg)

-1. An ESP Signature via Amazon SNS integration triggers an alert and send it to Lambda.
+1. An ESP Signature via Amazon SNS integration triggers an alert and sends it to Lambda.
 2. The Lambda auto-remediation function is launched and performs the following:
     1. Checks the ESP Signature status; Pass/Fail?
     2. If Fail; run checks to verify and remediate, log and exit.
 3. In some cases it may make sense to bypass the checks and remediate immediately.
-This accomplishes two things: 1) Faster Lambda function execution, and 2) Performs fewer AWS API calls.
+This accomplishes two things; 1) Faster Lambda function execution, and 2) Performs fewer AWS API calls.

 For more information on ESP integrations, please see [Evident Docs](http://docs.evident.io/#integrations)